- 1 Bedrooms

 *Starter supply of, toiletries, trash bag, paper towel, toilet tissue.

-*Full size appliances and entirely outfitted:
+*Full size appliances and entirely supplied:

 All cookware and dinnerware